Louisville Bicycle Accident Lawyer

 Speeding, reckless driving, tailgating and other dangerous driver behaviors can also lead to bicycle accidents.

 It is vital for drivers to understand that bicyclists have the right to use the roadway just like any other motor vehicle in most circumstances.
+If a negligent driver is at fault for a bicycle accident in Louisville, he or she can be held financially responsible.

 Who Pays for a Bicycle Accident in Kentucky?